oqyh/cs2-Vote-GoldKingZ/README.md

   //VoteBanned_Mode (3) = Banned And Restrict SteamID And IpAddress From Joining "VoteBanned_Mode": 0,

-  //If Vote Pass How Many In Days Should Kicked Player Wait To Join Back "VoteBanned_TimeInDays": 5,
+  //If Vote Pass How Many In Days Should Banned Player Wait To Join Back "VoteBanned_TimeInDays": 5,

-  //Minimum Of Players To Start Vote Kick "VoteBanned_StartOnMinimumOfXPlayers": 5,
+  //Minimum Of Players To Start Vote Ban "VoteBanned_StartOnMinimumOfXPlayers": 5,

   //VoteBanned_TeamOnly (false) = Cross Teams Voting